enso-org/enso/doc/design/runtime/runtime.md

 - A description of why we want a second JIT stage, and the anticipated performance benefits.
 - A discussion of the drawbacks of this layer (primarily compilation cost).
+- An analysis of how the optimisation pipeline would differ in this tier.
 -->

 ## Cross-Cutting Concerns